nic-dgl104-winter-2022/BrendanW_ProccessPortfolio/README.md

 The only experience i can think of is from this semester in my "Javascript" class.
 I find that i have to do a better job at remembering all the rules of Java.
 I seem to understand what Java is.
 And how everything works.
 Its just rememeber how to write it down to allow it to be effective.

+## WEEK 4

+### RESEARCH
+	The community i have found is "Free Code Camp" On github.
+I have chose this community because i love how it gives info and and code on how you can improve your coding.
+It pretty much has code to seach you how to code.
+Another reason i like it is becuase it has more then just JavaScript.
+It also have HTML and CSS.
+Two thing i am more familiar with!
+But also two thing i really wanna learn more about!
+	This community doesnt seem to have a central hub like discord or slacked.
+What they do have is a website. with a forum to communicate and ask questions with others in the community.
+They have a few ways to be able to help contribute.

+	Help by answering coding questions on our community forum.
+ 	Give feedback on coding projects built by campers.
+ 	Help us translate freeCodeCamp.org's resources.
+ 	Contribute to our open source codebase on GitHub.

+	So ill test myself and see if i am able to help with any of the coding questions in the community forum!

+### REFLECT
+	Im excited to get going in this community.
+I really like that it almost has "classes" so i can learn more about JavaScript.
+	The github has many recourses so i can research specific parts of JavaScript.
+And also has code that goes along with it.
+	My goals are to try to get through the Java section.
+Hoping ill further understand it.
+Ill try to help in the community with questions in the forums.